LLM in Medical Law and Ethics

 - Dispute Resolution Methods (20 credits)

-- Information: Control and Power - this course will not be offered in the 2019/20 academic year.
-(20 credits)
+- Information: Control and Power (20 credits)

 - International Law, Human Rights & Corporate Accountability (20 credits)